-Examinees should contact the jurisdiction where admission is being sought to ascertain whether the MBE is part of the jurisdiction's battery of bar exam components.
+Examinees should contact the jurisdiction where admission is being sought to ascertain whether the MBE is administered as a part of the jurisdiction's bar examination.
 Each jurisdiction determines its own policy with regard to the relative weight given to the MBE and other scores.
-To obtain information about bar admission requirements or to apply for admission to the bar, contact the appropriate jurisdiction online at www.ncbex.org/bar-admissions/offices/.
+To obtain information about bar admission requirements or to apply for admission to the bar, contact the appropriate jurisdiction.
+Contact information for the jurisdictions can be found online at www.ncbex.org/bar-admissions/offices/.